North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 MXD document conversion

 SLYR has support for automatic ESRI MXD map document conversion.
 The MXD document format is an ESRI-specific format which includes sets of multiple layers (with their original styles), legend groups, and print layouts.
-Current functionality allows for conversion of all data frames and layers contained within a MXD document (with page layout conversion support coming late 2019).
+Current functionality allows for conversion of all data frames and layers, page layouts, joins and relations, and metadata contained within a MXD document.

 Existing functionality for working with MXD documents includes: